moiceanumarius/estimator/DEPLOYMENT.md

 ### 6. Test the Application

-Visit your domain in a browser.
+Visit https://www.estimatorapp.site in a browser.
 You should see the Estimator login page.

 ## Troubleshooting